 Before you run xinit, make sure you know how to switch between terminals.
 Depending on your system, your current X session is probably on terminal 5 or 7.
-You should be able to switched between your terminals by pressing Ctrl-Alt-F $\langle n \rangle$.
+You should be able to switch between your terminals by pressing Ctrl-Alt-F $\langle n \rangle$.
 Assuming that your current X session is on terminal 7, you should be able to switch between it and your new session by pressing Ctrl-Alt-F7 and Ctrl-Alt-F8.
 Now you should be ready to start wmii.
-When you run the following command, from a terminal, you should be presented with a new X session, running wmii, with this document open in a PDF viewer occupying most of the screen.
-When you're there, come back to this page and continue.
-Now, open a terminal and execute:
+When you run the following command, you should be presented with a new X session running wmii and a PDF viewer showing this document.